MTstateIntroStats/IntroStatTextbook/docs/01-intro-to-data.md

 \index{data!loan50|)}

-The data in Table \@ref(tab:loan50DF) represent a **data frame**, which is a convenient and common way to organize data, especially if collecting data in a spreadsheet.
+The data in Table \@ref(tab:loan50DF) represent a **data frame**\index{data frame} (or data matrix), which is a convenient and common way to organize data, especially if collecting data in a spreadsheet.
 Each row of a data frame corresponds to a unique case (observational unit), and each column corresponds to a variable.

-When recording data, use a data matrix unless you have a very good reason to use a different structure.
+When recording data, use a data frame unless you have a very good reason to use a different structure.
 This structure allows new cases to be added as rows or new variables as new columns.

 \BeginKnitrBlock{guidedpractice}<div class="guidedpractice">The grades for assignments, quizzes, and exams in a course are often recorded in a gradebook that takes the form of a data frame.